 1. Purchasing an item from a local retailer:

-- Rebate submissions must include the receipt.
+- Rebate submissions must include the receipt from a licensed business.

 - The rebate applies to: